Bean-Young/AHU-Database/README.md

-# AHU-Dataset
+# US-Dataset
-A Heterogeneous Ultrasound Dataset Collected from Publicly Available in China for Machine Learning Application
+An Ultrasound Dataset in the Wild for Machine Learning of Disease Classification

 ## Ver 2.0（PyTorch）